Rffrench/minimal-claude-status/README.md

 Works on Linux and Mac.
 Context window set to 200k on purpose as LLMs get dumber with too many tokens.

+Just send the first message in your session and fields will get populated.

 ![preview](claude-status.png)

 ## Install